xuthus83/pigallery2/MANPAGE.md

         ],
         "unAuthenticatedUserRole": "Admin",
         "//[enforcedUsers]": [
-            "Creates these users in the DB if they do not exist.
+            "Creates these users in the DB during startup if they do not exist.
 If a user with this name exist, it won't be overwritten, even if the role is different."
         ],
         "enforcedUsers": []
     },